learn-co-curriculum/node-modules-require/README.md

 The value of `module.exports` (in the module) will be returned and assigned to the `module` variable (in the main file).
 The name can be anything but typically it closely resembles the module names.

 Back to our greetings.
 We have the module.
 Then, in the main file `hello.js`, we import the `greetings.js` with require.
-Then we invoke the methods like any other functions:
+Then we invoke the methods like any other functions.

+Make sure you import `greetings.js` into `hello.js`.
+Be careful how you call the functions!

 ```js
 var greetings = require('./greetings.js')